The term project is to add enhancements to your on-line music store. This is your

 own work).

-Project grades will be posted on the class web site.
+Project grades will be posted on Canvas.